andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

 CustomerService → Validates + Persists + Caches + Logs + Publishes  ❌
 ```

-When you need to change the caching strategy, you open **CachedCustomer** — not a 300-line service class.
+When we need to change the caching strategy, we open **CachedCustomer** — not many mixed line service class.

 ---